syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/Coded-UI-Automation.md

 ---
 layout: post
-title: Coded UI Support in GridControl for Syncfusion Essential Windows Forms
+title: Coded UI Automation in Windows Forms Grid Control control | Syncfusion
-description: This section explains the testing the cell grid with Coded UI automation test
+description: Learn about Coded UI Automation support in Syncfusion Windows Forms Grid Control control and more details.
 platform: windowsforms
 control: Grid
 documentation: ug
 ---

-# Coded UI Automation
+# Coded UI Automation in Windows Forms Grid Control
 The GridControl can be automated with Coded UI testing automation.
 Using Visual Studio Premium, Visual Studio Ultimate or Visual Studio Enterprise, user can create a coded UI Test Project which will be used to test and automate the UI of the GridControl.
 The validation can be done at grid level or cell level.

 Levels of Microsoft Coded UI Test (CUIT) support,